PolySync/git-rsl/README.md

 Assuming a central `"origin"` repository off of which other repositories are based, start by running `git rsl-init "origin"` to prepare the central repository for RSL use.

-After `git rsl-init` has been run (a single time in the lifecycle of the central repo), one can interact with the repository securely using `git secure-fetch` and `git secure-push`.
+After `git rsl-init` has been run (a single time in the lifecycle of the central repo), *any* cloned instance can now interact with the repository securely using `git secure-fetch` and `git secure-push`.

 Correct usage of the RSL depends on merging PRs from the command line.
 Using GitHub's or some other UI to merge will invalidate the RSL.